iExec Protocol

 • map your personal secrets to those environment variables when buying an execution on iExec network

-Before going any further, make sure you managed to Build with a TEE framework.
+Before going any further, make sure you managed to Build your first application with Scone framework.

 Prerequisites: